xcfem/xc/src/readme.md

+there is a bit of fluff in what i have given you and it needs to be cleaned out.
+NEXT TIME.

 CONTENTS:
 As to the organisation: for every class there will eventually be 2 files, a class.h, and a class.cc. all files